hongze0619/in-between-odds/README.md

-# In-Between (射龙门) Odds Calculator
+# In-Between Odds Calculator

-A multi-round odds calculator for the Chinese New Year card game "In-Between / 射龙门" using one standard 52-card deck (no Joker).
+A multi-round odds calculator for the Chinese New Year card game "In-Between" using one standard 52-card deck (no Joker).

 ## Build
 gcc inbetween.c -O2 -Wall -Wextra -o inbetween